lassipau/CDC22-Matlab-simulations/README.md

 These codes contain the Matlab simulations in the manuscript "On robust regulation of PDEs: from abstract methods to PDE controllers" by Lassi Paunonen and Jukka-Pekka Humaloja, submitted to the Proceedings of the 61st IEEE Conference on Decision and Control, 2022.

+The details of the mathematical models in the simulation examples are described in the file "Simulation-examples-documentation.pdf".

 ## Requirements

 The codes require the free RORPack Matlab library [https://github.com/lassipau/rorpack-matlab/](https://github.com/lassipau/rorpack-matlab/).
 In addition, the one-dimensional example requires the free